• Home

 Hero image with the logos of the best texting apps

 Let's make one thing clear: unfortunately, there's no one best texting app.
-Unless you absolutely require one or two specific features, the best text message app for you will be the one that the people you want to text also use.
-Depending on where you are in the world, that can be iMessage, WhatsApp, Viber, LINE, or even SMS.
+Unless you absolutely require one or two specific features or are a real stickler for security, the best text message app will be the one that the people you want to text also use.
+Depending on where you are in the world, that can be iMessage, WhatsApp, Viber, Telegram, LINE, or even SMS.

 • WhatsApp for most people